dwillis/smpa3193-exercises/03-agate-exercise.md

   print arrests
   ```

-  Here are the other checks we want to make:
+  Here are the other checks we want to make.
+In each case, write some Python code using Agate's functions to accomplish the tasks below (see the [cookbook](http://agate.readthedocs.io/en/1.5.5/cookbook.html) for examples, including Agate versions of common SQL ans Excel tasks).

-  1. Missing Data - let's start with `Charge Descrip`
+  1. Missing Data - let's start with `Charge Descrip` and see whether every row has a charge description.
-  2. Outliers - let's look at `Age`
+  2. Outliers - let's look at `Age` and count the number of times each age appears, sorting from most to least.
-  3. Outliers - can you calculate the average (median) age for each charge?
+  3. Outliers - can you calculate the average (median) age for each charge description?
-  4. Inconsistent data - how many rows have addresses within Alexandria (or versions of it)?
+  4. Inconsistent data - how many rows have addresses with Alexandria (or versions of Alexandria, including abbreviations)?

+  Don't worry too much about getting these perfect, and don't worry about running into errors.
+Use the examples from your earlier Agate work and from the cookbook, adapting them with the fields our arrest data has.
+If you get stuck on something, exit the jupyter notebook using Control-C and push the arrest.ipynb file to your Github repository and send me an email with your question and a link to your file.